Request a cash offer on your home

 Locations: The company is based in Pittsburgh and buys homes throughout the Pittsburgh area.

-Fees: HomeBuyers of Pittsburgh covers all closing costs and sellers never pay any fees.
+Fees: HomeBuyers of Pittsburgh covers all closing costs, and sellers never pay any fees.

 We Buy Any Philly Home

-Locations: We Buy Any Philly Home purchases homes throughout Pennsylvania, but they focus on the Philadelphia metro area.
+Locations: The company purchases homes throughout Pennsylvania, but it focuses on the Philadelphia metro areas

-Pros of selling ‘as is’ to an investor
+Pros of selling as-is to an investor

 • Save money on home preparations.

-• Sell fast — receive an offer in as little as a few days, and close as quickly as one to two weeks later.
+• Sell fast — you can receive an offer in as little as a few days and close as quickly as one to two weeks later.

 • Skip repairs.
-Most house-buying companies purchase properties in “as is” condition, even those that need major repairs.
+Most house buying companies purchase properties in as-is condition, even those that need major repairs.

-• No staging.
+• Worry no more about staging.
 No repeated showings.
 No open houses.

 • Arrange for a flexible move-out date.

-Cons of selling ‘as is’ to an investor
+Cons of selling as-is to an investor

-• Offers are likely to be much lower.
+• Receive a below-market-value offer.
 Investors typically pay 70% of what they estimate to be the home’s after-repair value.

-• Although many home-buying companies are legitimate, some are not.
+• Risk working with scammers.
+Although many home-buying companies are legitimate, some are not.
 It’s always a good idea to be vigilant about possible scams.

 How much will you make from an as-is home sale?

-Different types of investors and house-buying companies also offer varying amounts for homes, largely dependent on their exit strategy.
-While fix ‘n’ flip investors usually pay around 70% of the home’s after-repair value, buy-and-hold investors who plan to rent out your property may be able to pay more.
-In addition, investors are often willing to cover a seller’s closing costs which can add up to around 1%-3% of the sale price.
+While fix-and-flip investors usually pay around 70% of the home’s after-repair value, buy-and-hold investors who plan to rent out your property may be able to pay more.
+In addition, investors are often willing to cover a seller’s closing costs, which can add up to around 1% to 3% of the sale price.

 HomeLight’s net proceeds calculator can be helpful for running through some possible selling scenarios and estimating your take-home pay.